To Investigate or Not to Investigate? Commission Bills 101.

 The merit of a political investigation depends on the state — limits and alternatives are recommended

-The success of such a bill depends on political intergrity.
+The success of such a bill depends on political integrity.
 In many states, political pressures would likely interfere.
 Popular support forced the Oregon bill forward, but backroom deals watered down the bill such as by omitting all animal studies from consideration.

 Even if a bill states that appointees must be ‘experts’ on issues, the industry has consultants & nonprofits at the ready who can claim expertise in nearly any topic, whether or not sincere.
 Rather than trust, safeguards must exist to prevent industry influence.

 In 2020 other advocates pushed the bill forward, but Last Tree Laws and I campaigned against the MA bill and direct & indirect appointments by our state governor, who has been widely accused of favoring utility and broadband interests.
-Neither could the state legislature, now facing a popular campaign changing lack of transparency and integrity, be an expected savior.
+Neither could the state legislature, now facing a popular campaign charging lack of transparency and integrity, be an expected savior.